raspberrypilearning/space-talk-visual/en/step_2.md

 Move **Pico** to the left.

-Your Stage should look something like this:
+Your Stage should look like this:

 ![The Stage with the chosen backdrop and the Pico sprite positioned on the left-hand side.](images/pico-on-stage.png)